Digital camera aperture

 That is why most of my articles largely focus upon three of the most vital components that make up the exposure triangle.

 These are ISO, Shutter Speed and Aperture, and if you learn how to balance them then you can do wonders with your photography.
-So today I would like to draw your attention to Aperture which can be quite confusing to grasp.
+So today I would like to draw your attention to digital camera aperture which can be quite confusing to grasp.

 Most of the photographers struggle here because they fail to see the full potential it holds and prefer automated modes.
 They want the camera to do everything and unfortunately fail to realize the importance of aperture and other gears in the camera.